Bombay Velvet

-Bombay Velvet is a 2015 Indian period gangster film directed and co-produced by Anurag Kashyap, based on historian Gyan Prakash's book Mumbai Fables.
-It stars Ranbir Kapoor, Anushka Sharma and Karan Johar in lead roles, with Kay Kay Menon, Manish Choudhary, Vivaan Shah and Siddhartha Basu appearing in supporting roles.
+Bombay Velvet is a 2015 Indian Hindi-language neo-noir period crime film directed and co-produced by Anurag Kashyap, based on historian Gyan Prakash's book Mumbai Fables.
+It stars Ranbir Kapoor, Anushka Sharma and Karan Johar in lead roles with Kay Kay Menon, Manish Choudhary, Vivaan Shah and Siddhartha Basu in supporting roles.
 The film was released on 15 May 2015.

 The film, made on a budget of ₹120 crore, grossed around ₹23 crore in the first week.
-It opened to mixed reviews and was declared a commercial disaster upon failing miserably at the box office.
+It opened to mixed reviews and emerged as a commercial disaster.